caspar/correctconsumer.com/content/blocks/2_step-1.md

 <img align="left" width="60%" src="https://correctconsumer.com/assets/step-1.jpg">

-After powering on the dispenser device and pairing it with their mobile phone, the patient's identity is verified with facial recognition.
+After the dispenser is powered on and paired with a mobile phone, the patient's identity is verified with facial recognition.